open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/analyzedb.html.md

 :   Use this option if you find that `ANALYZE ROOTPARTITION` commands take a very long time to complete.

-:   **Warning:** After you run `analyzedb` with this option, subsequent `analyzedb` executions will not update root partition statistics except when changes have been made to the table.
+> **Caution** After you run `analyzedb` with this option, subsequent `analyzedb` executions will not update root partition statistics except when changes have been made to the table.

 -s schema
 :   Specify a schema to analyze.
 All tables in the schema will be analyzed.
 Only a single schema name can be specified on the command line.